-Want to meet with an experienced peer to discuss course concepts, think through a problem set, or prepare for an upcoming exam?
-CTL offers appointment tutoring for CS 106B, in addition to tutoring for a number of other courses.
+Are you a matriculated Stanford student and would like to meet with an experienced peer to discuss course concepts, think through a problem set, or prepare for an upcoming exam?
+The Center for Teaching and Learning (CTL) offers appointment tutoring for CS 106B, in addition to tutoring for a number of other courses.
 For more information and to schedule an appointment, visit our tutoring appointments and drop-in schedule page.
 We also have a variety of remote learning resources and academic coaching available to assist with all of your learning needs!

 - Read the course syllabus.

-- Check out the CS106B Ed Discussion Forum.
-You will be able to use this forum to ask questions and have discussions with course staff and your fellow students.
+- Join the CS106B Ed Discussion Forum.
+This is where we’ll post weekly announcements and important updates for the course.
+Additionally, you will be able to use this forum to ask questions and have discussions with course staff and your fellow students.

 - Keep an eye on the course website (where you are at right now), our central hub for lectures, assignments, and other resources.